LITT Collection Development

 Selecting and purchasing materials for libraries is an art.
 Share your experiences building and evaluating your library’s collection during LITT: Collection Development chats.
 Great for academic, school, public, and special libraries.

-Our next LITT: Collection Development chat will be held in May 2024, and we will talk about diversity audits.
+Our next LITT: Collection Development chat will be held in November 2024, and we will talk core collections and foundational works, and strategies for purchasing for a subject area that you aren’t familiar with.

 Notes from Past LITT: Collection Development Chats